github/developer.github.com/content/v3/repos/hooks.md

   while inside a Pull Request review (the Files Changed tab).
 * `gollum` - Any time a Wiki page is updated.
 * `watch` - Any time a User watches the Repository.
-* `download` - Any time a Download is added to the Repository.
 * `release` - Any time a Release is published in the Repository.
 * `fork` - Any time a Repository is forked.
-* `fork_apply` - Any time a patch is applied to the Repository from the Fork Queue.
 * `member` - Any time a User is added as a collaborator to a non-Organization Repository.
 * `public` - Any time a Repository changes from private to public.